 - Presenting broken or untested equipment as operational and tested

-- Billing for premium equipment but actually providing inferior equipment
+- Billing for premium equipment but providing inferior equipment

-- Failing to report known product defects in order to be able to continue to sell or bill the government for the product
+- Failing to report known product defects to be able to continue to sell or bill the government for the product

 - Misrepresenting the value of imported goods or their country of origin for tariff purposes